Is Boston Safe? – Boston Crime Rate & Statistics 2026

-boston crime header
+boston crime stats

 Property crime tells a slightly different story.
 Larceny and theft remain the most common offenses city-wide, particularly in high-traffic commercial areas like Downtown Crossing, Faneuil Hall, and the Back Bay shopping corridors.
-Burglary rates vary significantly from neighborhood to neighborhood — a central theme we’ll explore in the interactive tool below.
+Burglary rates vary significantly from neighborhood to neighborhood, a central theme we’ll explore in the interactive tool below.
 For homeowners evaluating their options, understanding these local differences is a crucial first step in choosing the right home security system.

 Early 2026 BPD data (January through mid-March) shows crime trends continuing largely in line with the prior year.
 The Boston Police Department publishes weekly comparisons against 2025 figures, and so far the numbers suggest the city is holding steady.